Last modified: March 2017

 ^ Back to text7.
 Thomas Hughes, S.J.
 History of the Society of Jesus in North America: Colonial and Federal, 2 vols. in 4 (New York: Longmans, Green, & Co., 1907–17).
 See Robert Emmett Curran, S.J.
 “From Saints to Secessionists: Thomas Hughes and The History of the Society of Jesus in North America,” in Studies in Catholic History in Honor of John Tracy Ellis, ed.
 Nelson H. Minnich et al. (Wilmington, DE, Michael Glazier, 1985), 239–59 for an analysis of Hughes’s project.

 ^ Back to text8.
 Gilbert J. Garraghan, S.J., The Jesuits of the Middle United States, 3 vols.
-(New York: America Press, 1938), here 1:v and 77.
-Garraghan's Chapters in Frontier History (Milwaukee: The Bruce Pub.
+(Chicago: Loyola University Press, 1938), here 1:v and 77.
+Gilbert’s Chapters in Frontier History (Milwaukee: The Bruce Pub.
 Co., 1934) is not devoted exclusively to Jesuit history but contains discussions of figures such as Pierre-Jean de Smet and Nicolas Point; see also his The Catholic Church in Chicago, 1673–1871: An Historical Sketch (Chicago: Loyola University Press, 1921).
 A much less professional and ambitious local study that nonetheless reproduces documents of interest to scholars is Edwin Warfield Beitzell, The Jesuit Missions of St. Mary’s County, Maryland (Abell, MD: privately published, c.1960).

 ^ Back to text9.
 H.M.
 Chittenden and A.P.
 Richardson, eds., Life, Letters, and Travels of Father Pierre-Jean de Smet, S.J., which offers documents from the Missionary Labors and Adventures among the Wild Tribes of North America… (New York: Francis P. Martin, 1905).